ostinelli/misultin/README.txt

        - simplified get_options [thanks to Essien Ita Essien]
        - added ip address option [thanks to Essien Ita Essien]
        - added ipv6 support
+       - bug correction on requests peer address and port being reset on open connections

 0.2.1: - added support for Content-Type that specifies charset in POST data [thanks to Tuncer Ayaz]
        - added support for iolist in misultin_req:ok/1,2 and misultin_req:respond/2,3